S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/describe-organizational-drivers.md

 Explain the effect of this situation on the organization:

 - Clarify **why** the situation needs attention: how does it affect the organization?
-- Be explicit about effects being current or anticipated.
+- Be explicit about whether the effects are current or anticipated.
 - Explain challenges, losses, opportunities or gains.

 ---